 Yes, it is confidential.
-All information provided to the Learning Skills Counsellors is confidential.
+All information provided to the Learning Development Counsellors is confidential.
 It will not be shared with family, university staff, course instructors, or others unless you provide written permission.
 It will not become part of your academic record at Western.

 Yes, it is free.
 You will not be charged for services.
 A portion of your student fees covers the cost of these services and ensures that they are available to all students free of charge.